Should You Fire Your Lawyer? How to Know When It's Time (And How to Do It Right)

 They Missed a Deadline

 This is the most serious one.
-Missing a filing deadline — for a motion to suppress, a speedy trial demand, a discovery request — can permanently damage your case.
+Missing a filing deadline, for a motion to suppress, a speedy trial demand, a discovery request, can permanently damage your case.
+Read our full breakdown of what happens when an attorney misses a deadline.
 If your attorney missed a deadline, you need to understand what was lost and whether it constitutes malpractice.

 Your Gut Says Something Is Wrong